FT Contract Deployment and Token Transfer

 "status": "Submitted"

-To check if your token has been minted correctly, use Get Contract Balance API (GET /v1/contract/{contract-address-or-alias}/account/{owner}/balance
+To check if your token has been minted correctly, use Get Contract Balance API (GET /v1/contract/{contract-address-or-alias}/account/{owner}/balance) and check the balance for the owner's address.
+You can use the following curl command to check the balance of the account 0x72b03ca464609c82be1d490ecfce004e2d3c4cfc of the my-first-kip7 contract.

 curl --location --request GET 'https://kip7-api.klaytnapi.com/v1/contract/my-first-kip7/account/0x72b03ca464609c82be1d490ecfce004e2d3c4cfc/balance' \